 Preparing for Camping Trips

-Before you go on your first camping trip with your infant child, it's important to get your little one used to the idea of sleeping in a tent outside and away from the luxuries of home—especially if your child's never spent most of its life in a city environment.
+Before you go on your first camping trip with your infant child, it's important to get your little one used to the idea of sleeping in a tent outside and away from the luxuries of home—especially for children who have spent most their time in a city environment.

 You can prepare your kids by pitching a tent in your backyard (or living room) and letting them sleep in it overnight before you venture off to a real camping trip.
 Allowing your kid to get accustomed to a sleeping bag (or portable "crib") before you go can help your child sleep through the night while in the wilderness.